awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

   You can also use this block with the [Set contact attributes](set-contact-attributes.md) block to set the callback number dynamically\.
 For example, you can display a certain caller ID number based on the customer's account type\.
 + **Queue:** If no caller ID number is specified in the [Call phone number](call-phone-number.md) block, then the caller ID in the queue settings is used\.

+**Important**
+**In Australia**: The caller ID must be an Amazon Connect provided DID \(Direct Inward Dialing\) phone number\.
+If a toll free number or a number not provided by Amazon Connect is used in the caller ID, local telephony suppliers may reject outbound calls due to local anti\-fraud requirements\.

 ## Setting the caller ID dynamically<a name="using-dynamic-caller-id"></a>